johannesstroebele91/graphql-library/2_how-tos/making-requests/basics.md

 2. Queries or mutations are created like e.g. `job-board/client/src/queries.js`
    - and should be outsource
-   - if there are too many queries (e.g. `movies-management-system/client/src/queries/queries.js`)
+   - if there are too many
 3. React component:
    - a request can be triggerd using a hook from Apollo Client
    - e.g. useQuery, useMutation